-We awoke from a loud clanking of the railway tracks, our train speeding fast past lush green landscape.
+We awoke from a loud clanking of the railway tracks, our train speeding fast past the lush green landscape.

 “Arriving in 5 mins.”
 A woman’s head appeared in the door.